 Ultimately, though, it takes experience to recognize important NOTAMs and disregard the others.
 The only way to get enough experience is to check them prior to every flight.

 It’s easier to decipher NOTAMs when you understand the basic framework of the NOTAMs.
-I’m gonna walk you through the structure of the NOTAM so you can read them quickly and accurately.
+Let’s look at the structure of the NOTAM so you can read them quickly and accurately.

 1. “Accountable” location